Welcome to Sapa Sisters Trekking Adventures

 We are Sapa Sisters, an ethnic minority Hmong trekking group based in the beautiful northern mountainous highlands of Sapa, Vietnam.
 We are very proud to be one of the few Hmong businesses that exist in this region – and one that is entirely owned and run by women.
 We think that this is a significant achievement because Hmong highlanders face much higher levels of poverty and many barriers to accessing capital and business connections.
 Tourism to our area is providing us with vital new opportunities to earn sustainable incomes, helping our families and our communities to prosper.

-You can book your trek by email or at our office in Sapa.
-We have our office in Graceful Hotels lobby, 9 Fansipan Street, Sapa.
+You can book your trek by email or directly at our office in Sapa.
+Alley 29, 9 Fansipan Street.
 You can also book and pay for your trek on our Book Online page.

 Sapa Sisters was the first organization dedicated to paying guides fair wages for their trekking expertise.
 In fact, Sapa Sisters guides are the best paid H’mong guides in Sapa.
-Paying well is what companies should do and we also have many other benefits, such as: paid parenting leave, access to healthcare at private hospitals in Hanoi and generous bonuses that pay out several times a year.
-In this way we make sure to keep the best guides working with us and maintain a healthy business for them in the future.
+Paying well is what companies should do and we also have many other benefits, such as: professional training in First Aid/CPR, paid parenting leave, access to healthcare at private hospitals in Hanoi, and yearly bonuses.
+All our employees have social insurance, we pay our taxes, and are members of the Working Union.
+In this way, we make sure to keep the best guides working with us and maintain a healthy business for them in the future.

-More importantly we work together in an environment based on trust and mutual reciprocity.
-Our hard work and dedication has clearly paid off and we are happy to see other travel organizations following in our footsteps to ensure that fair pay is an essential part of their business.
-Our initiatives have enabled us to take on more challenges to help empower Hmong women such as domestic violence, healthcare and early child education – all important issues facing their community.
+More importantly, we work together in an environment based on trust and mutual reciprocity.
+Our hard work and dedication have clearly paid off and we are happy to see other travel organizations following in our footsteps to ensure that fair pay is an essential part of their business.
+Our initiatives have enabled us to take on more challenges to help empower Hmong women such as domestic violence, healthcare, and early childhood education – all important issues facing their community.

 We are happy to welcome parents with children to trek with us.
 We offer discounts for younger children and children 2 years or younger, trek for free.
 Sometimes our guides bring their own baby with them on the trek.